lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-0-required-bilities.md

   - INTEROPERABLE with two SaaS data services - on Cloud in California region, via secure HTTP API calls

 ## Decision
-`Bility prioritization based on state reqruirements by application.
+`Bility prioritization based on stated requirements by application.
+There are 3 applications in this solution.

 ### 1. For Nurse's Dashboard / Alert System for Doctors & IT